-- 37. The country has four natural regions markedly different in topography, climate and biota.
-The coast, are the lowlands located between the Andes Mountain Range and the Pacific Ocean, a main feature is the Coastal Range which runs 600 km along from the provinces of Esmeraldas to Guayas. - 38.
-The coast has two distinctive seasons, a rainy season (locally known as "invierno") from January to April, and a dry season from May to December (locally known as "verano").
+- 35. The coast has two distinctive seasons, a rainy season (locally known as "invierno") from January to April, and a dry season from May to December (locally known as "verano").
 The coastal climate is greatly influenced by the oceanographic conditions (Moreano, 1983; Cucalon, 1989).
 Four climates are found in the coast (Pourrut, 1983), humid to the north and drier to the south.
 Most of the Esmeraldas province has a tropical megathermic humid climate (annual rainfall between 1000 and 2000 mm), except for the northernmost part of the province (close to the border with Colombia), were uniform megathermic very humid climate is found (annual rainfall >3000 mm).
-The ENSO has a very strong impact in coastal weather conditions. - 39.
+The ENSO has a very strong impact in coastal weather conditions. - 36.
 In 2010, Ecuador had 14.306.876 people (INEC, 2011), of which 62.8% was urban population (Annex 10).
 About 50% of the population live in the coast.
 The three largest cities are Guayaquil (2.6 million people), Quito (1.9 million people) and Cuenca (0.9 million).
 The country has a high Global Gender Gap Index of 0.738, there is almost complete equality in educational attainment and health and survival, and a high level in economic participation and opportunities, but a major gap in political empowerment (WEF, 2015).
 Also, the country has a low OECD's Social Institutions and Gender Index24 (i.e., 0.0422), which indicates low level of gender discrimination in social institutions.